deepeshgrover/Algo_trading_backtesting/README.md

 pip install fastparquet

+If any error occurs contact me on deepeshgrover2001@gmail.com

 1. Open both the files in the jupyter notebook.
 First run the Backtesting notebook it generate a new dataset.